“Pan Eggs” Breakfast Thai Style! ไข่กระทะ

 The eggs are cooked in a cute little pan they are served in, and topped with a variety of meats.
 If you prep your toppings in advance, comes morning time it’ll take you just a few minutes to put this dish together!

 If you don’t have a special pan like the one I used, you can simply cook the eggs in a small saute pan and slide them out onto a plate to serve.
 (A 6-inch pan will fit 2 eggs, and an 8-inch pan will fit 3 eggs.)
-If you want to buy the pan I used, I got it from a local cookware store and unfortunately it isn’t available on Amazon, but here is their website so you can check out the exact model.
+The pan I used in the video is a stainless steel 6-inch tapas pan which I got it from a local cookware store (Gourmet Warehouse for those in Vancouver) and unfortunately I could not find a source for it online.
 This cast iron skillet will also work well.

 - 1 Tbsp butter